 • Install the diverter plug into the filter socket.
 Insert plug up into the filter socket as far as possible and twist clockwise (to the right) one-quarter turn until it stops.

 Set Up Winterization Valves

-2. Turn Winterization Valve 1 to "Water Heater Bypass" position to avoid filling water heater with antifreeze.
+2. Turn Water Heater Bypass valve to BYPASS position (to avoid filling water heater with antifreeze).